armankorajac/particle-physics-rep/README.md

 ### 2. `ATLAS_2101_SRD_Recast.ipynb`
 A recast of the ATLAS search for events with missing transverse energy and b-jets ([arXiv:2101.12527](https://arxiv.org/abs/2101.12527)).
 This notebook:
 - Processes simulated signal and background events generated via the usual MadGraph/POWHEG + Pythia + Delphes pipeline.
 Note that the ttbar background was generated using the hvq model in POWHEG.
-- Applies a baseline cut-and-count analysis.
+- Applies a baseline cut-and-count analysis following the ATLAS search.
-- Constructs three Boosted Decision Trees (BDTs) to enhance signal-background separation.
+- Constructs three Boosted Decision Trees (BDTs) to enhance signal-background separation, in accordance to the information given in the PhD thesis ([here](https://inspirehep.net/files/1e0c3c7a061e00a13ecab29a73d7ed62)).

 ### 3. `u1_digitize_plots.ipynb`
-An analysis of resonant U1 leptoquark production cross-sections, comparing theoretical predictions with CMS experimental sensitivities.
+An analysis of resonant U1 leptoquark production cross-sections, comparing theoretical predictions with CMS experimental sensitivity bounds.
 The notebook:
-- Calculates theoretical cross-sections for U1 leptoquark production.
+- Calculates theoretical cross-sections for the resonant U1 leptoquark production.
-- Incorporates CMS sensitivity data.
+- Has incorporated CMS sensitivity data that can be found ([here]()), which are modified for the vector leptoquark case.
-- Evaluates the compatibility of theoretical models with experimental constraints.
+- Compares the bounds that are derived through this novel production mechanism with existing bounds from other experiments sensitive to the parameters of the U1.

 ## 🛠️ Dependencies